Fairness Definitions in Language Models Explained: Fairness definitions for encoder-only language models

 \item[$\bullet$] \textbf{Contextualized Embedding Association Test (CEAT)}~\cite{guo2021detecting} uses a different methodology to expand the scope of WEAT to contextualized embeddings.
-Instead of directly computing the effect size of WEAT, the method produces phrases by combining $T_1$, $T_2$, $A_1$, and $A_2$.
+Instead of computing a single effect size from static word embeddings, as in WEAT, CEAT produces sentence-level phrases by combining $T_1$, $T_2$, $A_1$, and $A_2$.
 It then randomly selects a subset of embeddings and calculates a distribution of effect sizes.
 The bias magnitude is computed using a random-effects model and is expressed as: